MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 - Create an Azure event hub and use it as a Stream Analytics input
 - Create a Stream Analytics job and test queries on sample data streams
 - Run a Stream Analytics job and perform queries on live data streams
-- Direct Stream Analytics output to Azure blobs
+- Store Stream Analytics output in Azure blobs

 <a name="Prerequisites"></a>
 ### Prerequisites ###